Philosophy

 “A bottle of wine contains more philosophy than all the books in the world” - Louis Pasteur

 Farming is a journey of humility, learning, wonder, and sometimes some good, old-fashioned butt-whipping.
-It takes a lot of intellectual, physical, and emotional agility to farm.
+It takes a lot of intellectual, physical, and emotional agility.
 Many people have been taught to believe that farmers are simple people, and farming is a simple-person’s profession.
 But that is just madness.
-Farming is a difficult path, as evidenced by the diaspora to cities after the Industrial Revolution.
-As I understand it, many children of farmers ran to the nearest train tracks, jumped boxcars and flocked to cities just to avoid gopher trapping duty.
+It is a difficult path, as evidenced by the diaspora to cities after the Industrial Revolution.
+As I understand it, many children of farmers ran to the nearest train tracks, jumped boxcars and flocked to cities just to avoid gopher-trapping duty.

-Frankly, the vineyard was so chopped up by the time we pulled the vole-chewed dying vines that it gave me the opportunity to look at the vineyard differently - to make it our own and rethink how it was originally established.
+Frankly, the vineyard was so chopped up by the time we pulled the vole-chewed, dying vines that it gave me the opportunity to look at the vineyard differently - to make it our own and rethink how it was originally established.
 Blocks had been laid out by clone, matched with specific rootstocks that I would have never chosen in most instances.
 When grape buyers came to visit they would order clones from each section as if ordering a sandwich from a deli.
 They were missing the point.
 Bracken isn’t about clones - or even variety - it’s the site.
 Thus our massive replant in 2021 created clonal blends throughout the vineyard.
-Different subtypes of Pinot Noir and Chardonnay now commingle within blocks.
+Different sources of genetic material now commingles within Bracken.
 Also, rootstocks better suited to dry farming were chosen, making the vineyard more resilient for the long-term.
 I’ve often quoted Cormac McCarthy: “Who’s to know what worse luck your bad luck saved you from.”
 I guess we’ll find out.

-In 2023 I will focus on estate fruit and getting to know this place we call home with increased granularity.
-We’ve had several wineries purchase fruit and currently we are working with Twill, Violin, Walter Scott, and David Paige Wines.
+It is our intention not only to make wine from this place we call home but to provide grapes to other, like-minded craft wine producers.
+We currently we are working with Twill, Violin, Walter Scott, and David Paige Wines.
 I love our group of winemakers.
 It’s not just a transaction - farming is way too difficult to just sell grapes.
 Rather, the conversations we have and excitement for each vintage and this site bring so much more to the table.
-Their dedication to the craft is epic and I am honored to work with these fine winemakers.
+Their dedication to the craft is epic and I am honored to work with these fine humans.

 From my perspective, it is all about the vineyard and my job as winemaker is to get out of the way, But, one should only get out of the way if the fruit coming into the winery has been farmed for balance and quality.
 The decisions to be made in a farming endeavor are seemingly endless and wine grape farming is even more nuanced because the vintage is a singular expression.
-Farming sites for wines made with low intervention in the winery requires a knowledge of winemaking.
+We operate with a few tenets in mind:

-• We correct nitrogen and other plant nutrition in the vineyard so that our yeast have the nutrition they need for natural fermentations.
+We try to correct nitrogen and other components in the vineyard so that our yeasts have the nutrition they need for natural fermentation before they arrive at the winery.

 There is so much to observe, so much to learn and vineyard work is a constant walking meditation.
 Is there any greater wealth than the autonomy of thought in a sandbox full of wonder?